PMDD: A Life-Threatening Mental Illness

 It actually helped me out a lot when a counselor outright told me, "PMDD is outside the realm of what I can help you with."
 It prompted me to seek the right practitioners for the job: a gynecologist, a psychiatrist familiar with PMD, and therapists or coaches with experience in somatics.

-UPDATE: What modalities actually worked for me in the long term?
+Modalities that actually worked for me in the long term included hypnosis and EMDR.

 It also felt so deeply affirming to hear a psychiatrist say things like: